Introduction

 Select the bone you want to move and rotate it with the [R] key.

-If all the bones are rotated and the meshes are associated with all the bones, you are done.
+If all the bones rotate and the meshes are associated with all the bones, you are done.

 In this case, the eyes and nose did not follow the head bones well.